nlhkabu/nlhkabu.github.io/_posts/2015-03-16-bdd-part-one.md

 ---
 layout: post
 colors:
   default: 18a4a2
   dark: 129a98
   light: 8fd7d6

 title: Beginning BDD with Django - Part One
 summary: Part one of a two-part tutorial on Behaviour Driven Development.
 In this part we scope and write a Gherkin feature file.
-comments: 'on'
+comments: "on"
 ---

 For the last year I've been learning Django by building [Connect](/connect/).
 Part of this journey has been to explore various automated testing methods and tools.
 Behaviour Driven Development (BDD) is one technique that really spoke to me and was surprisingly simple to integrate into my application.

 This article is the first of two parts that aim to pass on what I have learnt so far.
 It is not an in-depth exploration of the philosophy or best-practice application of BDD, but rather a highly practical example to get you started.